 ND v Imperial College Healthcare NHS Trust LTLPI 26/9/2011: out-of-court settlement, damage to radial nerve following surgery to left humerus.

 David has acted in inquests both for bereaved families and other interested parties, including general practitioners.
 His practice encompasses deaths in hospital settings and in care.
 Although his experience in medical law gives him particular insight into deaths occurring in that context, he accepts instructions to appear in inquests arising from any situation.
-He has also been instructed in inquests concerning military personnel.
+He has also been instructed in inquests concerning military personnel, on behalf of the Royal British Legion.

-David is regularly instructed in fitness to practise hearings before various regulators, including the Nursing and Midwifery Council and the Health and Care Professions Council.
-He has appeared at the Interim Orders Panel at the General Dental Council.
-He is instructed both by defence unions and private clients.
-He has also been appeared before the High Court in applications arising from regulatory procedures.
+David has appeared before various regulators, including the General Medical Council, General Dental Council, Nursing and Midwifery Council, the Health and Care Professions Council, and the Chartered Governance Institute.
+He has also appeared before the High Court in applications arising from regulatory procedures.

 Reported cases include: